 - Contact the domain controller of the domain the client's workstation is joined to and request a ticket for that SPN.

-To ensure the client can find the right domain controller to contact, you must do one of the following:
+To ensure that the client can find the right domain controller to contact, you must do one of the following tasks:

-- Create a trust to your on-premises AD domain.
+- Create a trust relationship with your on-premises AD domain.
 Learn more about creating and managing trusts.

-- Connect from a domain-joined workstation via Cloud VPN or Cloud Interconnect.
+- Connect from a domain-joined workstation using Cloud VPN or Cloud Interconnect.